kyrieLei/kyrieLei.github.io/_pages/about.md

 ### 🔥 News

-* *2025.04* :  🏅 I received the Outstanding Graduate of Beijing and Outstanding Graduate of Beijing Institute of Technology
+* *2025.04* :  🏅 I received the outstanding graduate of Beijing and outstanding graduate of Beijing Institute of Technology
 * *2025.03* :  🎉 1 Paper (as co-first author) accepted by  **CVPR 2025**
-* *2024.12* :  🏅 I received the National Scholorship
+* *2024.12* :  🏅 I received the national scholorship
 * *2024.11* :  🎉 1 Paper accepted by  **AAAI 2025**
 * *2025.01* :  🎉 1 Paper (as co-first author) accepted by  **NAACL 2025**
+* *2023.12* :  🏅 I received the Dongfeng scholarship
-* *2023.12* :  🏅 I received the Outstanding student of Beijing Institute of Technology
+* *2023.12* :  🏅 I received the merit student of Beijing Institute of Technology
 * *2023.06* :  🎉 1 Paper (as first author) accepted by  **ICCSI** **2023**

 ## 📝 Selected Papers